-• AES-4: Would the proposed Project or alternatives result in a new source of substantial light or glare that would adversely affect day or nighttime views in the area?
+• AES-4: Would the Proposed Project or alternatives result in a new source of substantial light or glare that would adversely affect day or nighttime views in the area?

-Issues of concern are:
+Two areas of concern are at issue:

-- The change in ambient nighttime illumination levels as a result of project sources: - o The extent to which project lighting would spill off the project site and affect adjacent light-sensitive areas; and - o The incidence of daytime reflective solar glare from reflective surfaces. - AES-5: Would the proposed Project or alternatives result in impacts not consistent with regulations established to protect Aesthetic/Visual Resources?
+- The change in ambient illumination levels as a result of project sources; - o The extent to which project lighting would spill off the project site and affect adjacent light-sensitive areas. - AES-5: Would the Proposed Project or alternatives result in visual impacts that would not be consistent with applicable rules and regulations?